JaclynSeychell/IntelligentSystems-/README.md

 ##Configuration Setup (for Running)

-1. In eclipse create an initial run configuration to start the Jade GUI --* arguments: -gui
+1. In eclipse create an initial run configuration to start the Jade GUI ..* arguments: -gui

-2. Using the Jade GUI, start running a sniffer agent to track all actions of agents ** Tools > Start Sniffer
+2. In eclipse, create a run configuration for a broker agent:
-* * Select "Do sniff this agent" for applicable agents
+..* arguments: -container -container-name Brokers b:agents.BrokerAgent

-3. In eclipse, create a run configuration for a broker agent:
+3. Create a run configuration for 3 retailer agents:
-* * arguments: -agents b:agents.BrokerAgent
+..* arguments: -container -container-name Retailers r1:agents.RetailerAgent;r2:agents.RetailerAgent;r3:agents.RetailerAgent

-4. Create a run configuration for 3 retailer agents:
+4. Create a run configuration for a home agent:
-* * arguments: -agents r:agents.RetailerAgent
+..* arguments: -container -container-name Homes h:agents.HomeAgent

-5. Create a run configuration for a home agent:
+5. Alternatively create a combined run configuration after step 2:
-* * arguments: -agents h:agents.HomeAgent
+..* arguments: -container -container-name Brokers b:agents.BrokerAgent -container -container-name Retailers r1:agents.RetailerAgent;r2:agents.RetailerAgent;r3:agents.RetailerAgent -container -container-name Homes h:agents.HomeAgent

-6. Alternatively create a combined run configuration after step 2:
+6. Using the Jade GUI, start running a sniffer agent to track all actions of agents ..* Tools > Start Sniffer
-* * arguments: -agents b:agents.BrokerAgent;r:agents.RetailerAgent; h:agents.HomeAgent
+..* Select "Do sniff this agent" for applicable containers of agents in the order of Home, Broker, then Retailers R1, R2 & R3